-“Office 2019 will provide 5 years of mainstream support and approximately 2 years of extended support,” said Spataro in the Feb.
+“Office 2021 will provide 5 years of mainstream support and approximately 2 years of extended support,” said Spataro in the Feb.
 1 announcement.
-“This is … to align with the support period for Office 2016.
-Extended support will end 10/14/2025.”
+“This is … to align with the support period for Office 2021.
+Extended support will end on 10/14/2025.”

-That’s the same day Office 2016’s support expires.
+That’s the same day Office 2021 ’s support expires.

 Yes, that’s true.
 Or maybe, no, it’s not.

-Along with its announcement that Office 2019’s support will run out after seven years, Microsoft also painted the system requirements with a broad brush.
-The requirements are substantially more restrictive than Office 2016’s.
+Along with its announcement that Office’s support will run out after seven years, Microsoft also painted the system requirements with a broad brush.
+The requirements are substantially more restrictive than Office.

-When Microsoft means it won’t support Office 2019, it really means it.
-Along with the no-Office-2019-support-on-Windows-8.1 rule, Microsoft also put the kibosh on Office 365 ProPlus for 8.1.
+When Microsoft means it won’t support Office, it really means it.
+Along with the no-Office–support-on-Windows-8.1 rule, Microsoft also put the kibosh on Office 365 ProPlus for 8.1.

 Blocking updates to Office 365 ProPlus on Windows 8.1 likely didn’t make Microsoft blink; the operating system accounts for such a small slice of the overall Windows pie.
 In January, analytics vendor Net Applications pegged Windows 8’s and 8.1’s combined user share as about 7.6% of all Windows editions.

-System requirements for MS Office 2019 full version:
+System requirements for MS Office 2021 Full version: